zkutalik/ssimp_software/docu/manual.md

 - Effect allele (same column name as in the GWAS file)
 - `maf` minor allele frequency in reference panel
 - `r2.pred` Imputation quality (as defined in the Method outline)
-- `lambda` lambda used to penalize.
+- `lambda` lambda used to penalise.
 - `Z_reimputed` imputed Z-statistics for tag SNPs for the first window (sanity check).
 - `r2_reimputed` imputation quality for the imputed tag SNPs of for the first window (sanity check).